XRPLF/xrpl-dev-portal/content/tutorials/interoperability/evm-sidechain-validator-security.md

 ## Tendermint KMS

-Tendermint KMS is a signature service with support for Hardware Security Modules (HSMs), such as YubiHSM2 and Ledger Nano.
-It is intended to be run alongside XRP Ledger EVM Sidechain validators, ideally on separate physical hosts, providing defense-in-depth for online validator signing keys, double signing protection, and a central signing service that can be used when operating multiple validators in several zones.
+Tendermint KMS is a signature service with support for Hardware Security Modules (HSMs), such as YubiHSM 2 and Ledger Nano.
+It is intended to be run alongside XRP Ledger EVM Sidechain validators, ideally on separate physical hosts, providing defense-in-depth for online validator signing keys, double signing protection, and a central signing service that can be used when operating multiple validators in several zones. <!-- SPELLING_IGNORE: kms, hsms, yubihsm, yubikey -->

 ## Hardware Security Modules (HSM)

 You must ensure that an attacker cannot steal a validator's key.
 Otherwise, the entire stake delegated to the compromised validator at risk.
 Hardware security modules (HSM) help mitigate this risk.

-HSMs must support `ed25519` signatures for Evmos.
-The [YubiHSM 2](https://www.yubico.com/products/hardware-security-module/) supports `ed25519` and can be used with this YubiKey [library](https://github.com/iqlusioninc/yubihsm.rs).
+HSMs must support **`ed25519` signatures for Evmos**.
+The [YubiHSM 2](https://www.yubico.com/products/hardware-security-module/) supports `ed25519` and can be used with this YubiKey [library](https://github.com/iqlusioninc/yubihsm.rs). <!-- SPELLING_IGNORE: evmos -->

 **IMPORTANT**: The YubiHSM can protect a private key but **cannot ensure** in a secure setting that it will not sign the same block twice.